mo-sangha/book/chapters/3.typ

   occur simultaneously, then we come to master the great wisdom in which there is no division between stillness and movement.
 The ceaseless arising of the display from the king-like dharmakaya beyond transference is said to be the nirmanakaya.
-The "three-kaya rigpa" is what we call the inseparabality of these qualities.
+The "three-kaya rigpa" is what we call the inseparability of these qualities.
 ]

 === #todo([The Four Dzogchen Samayas])